Not-a-Fintech-Company/Website/guides/go-to-market-plan.md

 ***

 ## Months 3-6
-*Start building the digital side of the bank*
+*Goal: Start building the digital side of the bank*

 ### Key Questions to Figure Out